truhlikfredy/raytracer/README.md

 * Reflection
 * Mandelbrot fractal as a texture/material with different "shine" properties in different sections
 * Dynamicly adjusting sampler, allowing a range of samples per pixel and ability to stop wheneve desire quality (delta) is achieved
+* Improved performance on scenes where there is no motion blur (means that the scene is evaluated only once and not for each ray in each pixel).
+Benchmark parameters: Width=320 Height=200 SamplingMin=2 SamplingMax=4 Bounches=4.
+On complex scenes such as "large2" it decreased from 75 seconds to calculate 25 frames to 48seconds.
+For "lights" it improved from 73 seconds to calculate 120 frames to 52 seconds.
+Scenes with motion blur enable do not have any benefit and scene with low complexity have mesurable improvement but not as much as complex scenes.

 # TODO (More precisely a wish list)